Top Omaha, Nebraska Rapper

 Now really the last four or five years, I would say the rap scene has become more of a thing for sure [now in Omaha, Nebraska].
 We had a lot of people in the hood, when we was growing up, that was blowing up and shit.
 That was when we had a lot of the street rapping going on.
 There’s a lot of gang rappers and shit.
 That’s all we had at one point.

 Now it’s diverse.
 There is a whole bunch of versatile singers, songwriters, and different creators.
 There’s so many different people out here that can rap and makes dope ass music.

 SR TheMveMnt – Moon Shine (feat.
 No Slack)

 Kulture Vulturez: Can you breakdown your grind in the rap game?
 From when you first started rapping to when you decided to take a serious.

-So, that was my motivation and more to say of I can make this shit bigger than what it looked like right now.
+So, that was my motivation.
+More to say of I can make this shit bigger than what it looked like right now.
 I took that shit all the way and I’m doing that shit even more.
-Every day, all year, every year I’m doing something bigger, something more.
-Even behind the scenes, the behind the scenes be bigger than the screen.
+Every day, all year, every year I’m doing something bigger, something more, even behind the scenes.
+The behind the scenes be bigger than the screen.

 Kulture Vulturez: Basically staying consistent over time helped you build your fanbase?